M-S0haib/Crewai-ShopingAgent/README.md

 2. Navigate to the project directory and install the dependencies by running `uv install`.
 3. Run the project by executing `python src/Shoping-agent/shoping_agent.py`.

-**Usage**
+## Usage
 -----

-To use the shopping agent, simply interact with it through the chat interface.
+To use the shopping agent, simply interact with it through the CLI-based chat interface.
 You can ask the agent to:

 * Search for a specific mobile phone by name
 * Add a mobile phone to your cart